-Revenue should be recognized when, or as, an entity satisfies a performance obligation by transferring a promised good or service to a customer, i.e., when the EUR 10 million represented customer obtains control of the good or service.
+Revenue should be recognized when, or as, an entity satisfies a performance obligation by transferring a promised good or service to a customer, i.e., when the customer obtains control of the good or service.
 The license granted to Advanz Pharma is being accounted for as a distinct performance obligation.
-The Advanz Pharma license relates to functional IP for which revenue is recognized at a point in time - in the case of this license agreement, the point in time is at which inception of the licensee contract because the customer obtained control of the license and was able to use and benefit from its right to use the license and recognized revenue from upfront license fees when the license was transferred to

-Advanz upon execution of the Advanz Agreement. intellectual property at that point.
-The Company recognized the upfront fee transaction price allocated to the license obligation of \$10.7 million as license revenue on its condensed statement statements of operations for the nine three months ended September 30, 2023 March 31, 2023.
+The Advanz Pharma license relates to functional IP for which revenue is recognized at a point in time - in the case of this license agreement, the point in time is at inception of the contract because the customer obtained control of the license and was able to use and benefit from its right to use the intellectual property at that point.
+The Company recognized the transaction price allocated to the license obligation of \$10.7 million as license revenue on its statements of operations for the six months ended June 30, 2023.
+There were no amounts recognized for the three months ended June 30, 2023.